alandipert/intension/README.md

 ;;=> ([0 :age] [1 :age])

 (reduce #(update-in %1 %2 inc) pets age-paths)
-;;=> a map in which George and Francis are now 4 and 9, respectively.
+;;=> A vector of maps in which George and Francis are now 4 and 9, respectively.
 ```

 ## Theory of operation